The Last Sam Weiss: Production

 The episode was co-written by co-executive producers Monica Owusu-Breen and Alison Schapker, while being directed by cinematographer Thomas Yatsko.
 "The Last Sam Weiss" was the second-to-last episode of the season.
 Though the season 3 finale was scheduled to be just an hour long, executive producer Jeff Pinkner confirmed that the last three episodes would be "linked in one continuous story arc".
 This was a reflection of Pinkner and co-executive producer J.H.
 Wyman's intent to have the last three episodes of every season seem like "you're turning the last page of a chapter in a novel.
 And usually in a good novel, the last pages [of a chapter] compels you forward with a new understanding of what the subject matter is and you get deeper and you can’t wait to turn that page."
 Some media outlets have referred to the episodes as a "three-part third-season finale".

 John Noble (picture left) called his character's nudity the series' "funniest thing yet".

 Actor John Noble called the beginning scene with Olivia and Walter naked "the funniest thing" yet, explaining "The writers keep throwing challenges at me, because I never say no. They said, 'Okay, John, you’ll do a scene naked.'
 I said 'Okay.'
 And so that was a big surprise.
 So I do this scene, this strange scene with Anna Torv, without any clothes on.
 Anna’s staying at the Bishop house with Walter running around with no clothes on except for a pair of slippers, getting breakfast.
 She comes round the corner and catches him in the full monty, going, 'Oh no!'
 Didn’t know where to look.
 That was probably one of the most fun things we ever did.
 Anna’s reaction was priceless to that.
 I haven’t seen the scene yet, but it was hilarious to do it."

-In March 2011, TVLine's Michael Ausiello exclusively confirmed that previous guest actor Kevin Corrigan would be returning for the twentieth and twenty-first episodes of the season.
+In March 2011, TVLines Michael Ausiello exclusively confirmed that previous guest actor Kevin Corrigan would be returning for the twentieth and twenty-first episodes of the season.
 Corrigan last appeared in the season's twelfth episode "Concentrate and Ask Again"; his role in "The Last Sam Weiss" marked his seventh appearance on Fringe.
 The actor expressed appreciation that his character's name was used in the title, but was disappointed it alluded to his final appearance in the show to date.
 The episode is Corrigan's last credit on the series, though he previously stated his interest in returning as one of his ancestors or as a doppelganger.

 As with other Fringe episodes, Fox released a science lesson plan in collaboration with Science Olympiad for grade school children, focusing on the science seen in "The Last Sam Weiss", with the intention of having "students learn about static electricity and how it is created and dissipated."